 In Hedwig, the main character, Hedwig - a genderqueer singer from East Germany - spends much of the film and play lamenting over a lost love who ran off, stealing Hedwig's music in the process.
 In her grief, Hedwig sings this song to illustrate her belief that everyone has a soulmate and that she is still looking for hers because the one that she believed to be hers - Tommy Gnosis - turned out not to be Mr. Right after all.

 Tommy eventually forces Hedwig to confront her ideas on cosmic destiny in his reprise of Hedwig's "Wicked Little Town."
 It contains lyrics like "And there's no mystical design, no cosmic lover preassigned" and "Maybe there's nothing up in the sky but air," suggesting that Hedwig abandon these concepts so that she can free herself from Tommy and finally be able to move away from him and get on with her life.

 How To Know When You've Found Your Soulmate

 If you feel you haven't yet found your soulmate, fear not.
 With the sheer number of people, there are in the world, it's impossible that there is only one person out there who is the perfect match for you.
 However, it can be difficult to try and pick one such person from the haystack, which is why such a search can become downright frustrating and depressing at times.

 But perhaps you've started dating someone who has shown some true promise - how do you know if you have truly found your "other half"?
 For one thing, it may sound hokey, but you truly do "just know."
 If you don't feel it in your bones, then it's probably not the real thing.
 You know when you meet someone new, and it feels like you've been friends with them forever?
-Like everything is easy, and you just click on everything from likes and dislikes to methods of communication?
+Like everything is easy, and you click on everything from likes and dislikes to communication methods?
 This is what it's like to find a soulmate.